coderefinery/git-collaborative/_episodes/02-centralized.md

 A pull-request means: "please review my changes and if you agree, merge them with a mouse-click".
 In a popular project, it means that anyone can contribute with *almost no work* on the maintainer's side - a big win.

-> ## Code Review
+> ## Code review and protected branches
+>
+> - Pull requests are like change proposals.
+> - We recommend that pull requests are reviewed by someone else in your group.
-> In a centralized workflow, everyone has write access to the "central" repository and you could merge yourself your own pull-request.
-However, we usually recommend to get your own pull-request to be reviewed and accepted by someone else in your group.
+> - In our example everyone has write access to the "central" repository.
+> - A good setting is to make the `master` branch **protected** and all changes to it have to go
+>   through code review.
+> - Centralized workflow with protected branches is a good setup for many projects.
 {: .callout}

 Once the pull-request is accepted, the change is merged: